 Probably the best-known example of machine learning today is self-driving cars.
 Self-driving cars don’t have to have previously driven a route to successfully navigate their path.
 Instead, self-driving cars use data such as maps, an understanding of key signals such as traffic lights, speed limit signs and other cues.
 With this programmed machine learning, self-driving cars can perform driving functions and adapt and adjust to new conditions based upon an accumulation of experience.

 But the potential of machines to learn to adapt to new data and provide different responses does not mean the capabilities are limitless.
 While computers’ ability to process and respond to new situations will undoubtedly continue to evolve and improve, machine learning is currently better suited to certain types of tasks and scenarios than others.

 Currently, machine learning is most suitable for tasks that have well-defined inputs and outputs, with clearly definable goals and metrics.
-Data classification, such as the automatic tagging of contract metadata, is one example where machine technologies can be effective.
+Data classification, such as the automatic tagging of contract metadata within contract lifecycle management software, is one example where machine technologies can be effective.

 Machines are relatively limited, however, at applying chains of logic or complex reasoning or providing feedback as to the rationale for a specific action or decision.
 One example of this limitation could be a smart home device that plays music for you: if you regularly select fast-tempo upbeat music in the morning, your device may use cues such as beats per minute to make new musical recommendations to start your day.
 But machine learning would not allow your computer to infer that you are selecting that particular style of music to combat feeling tired, and therefore this learning would not enable your computer to automatically recommend music when you feel tired at other times of the day.